zeeguu/python-translators/README.md

 ### English to Dutch

-Translating "matter" in the sentence "Dark matter is an unidentified type of matter distinct from dark energy."
+Translating (the first occurrence of) "matter" in the sentence "Dark matter is an unidentified type of matter distinct from dark energy."

 ```
 >>> t.ca_translate(left_context='Dark', query='matter', right_context='is an unidentified type of matter distinct from dark energy.', source_language='en', target_language='nl')